 Question: Is No Poo a good way to clean hair?

-"What’s the deal with this “no poo” craze?
+Allie asks…What’s the deal with this “no poo” craze?
 Does the hair get more healthy because of the natural oils you use?
-I’ve seen on Pinterest people talking about using baking soda as a cleanser and apple cider vinegar as a conditioner." - Allie
+I’ve seen on Pinterest people talking about using baking soda as a cleanser and apple cider vinegar as a conditioner.

-To answer Allie’s question we review several alternate ways to wash your hair.
+To answer Allie’s question we review several alternate ways to wash your hair, and whether or not they work.

 The Ultimate No Poo